Do I need a referral to access Honni Hayton Counselling?

 Do you only counsel women?

-No. While I specialise in counselling for women and understand their unique perspectives and needs, I also counsel men, children and couples.
+No. While I have a special interest counselling women and understand their unique perspectives and needs, I also counsel men, and couples.

 How do I get my partner to come to relationship counselling?